rachayita/OpsNotes/rust/rust.md

   - `Sized` is automatically implemented for everything whose size is known at compile time
   - rust implicitly adds a bound on  sized trait to every generic function
   - All type parameters have an implicit bound of Sized
+  - trait objects and slices are unsized
+    - example: `dyn Iterator` or `[u8]`
-  - The special syntax ?Sized can be used to remove this bound if it’s not appropriate.
+  - special syntax `?Sized` can be used to remove this bound if it’s not appropriate.
   - The one exception is implicit `Self` type of a trait
-  - A trait doesnot have an implicit `Sized` bound as this is incompatible with trait objects
+  - trait doesnot have an implicit `Sized` bound as this is incompatible with trait objects
-  - A  trait need to work with all possible implementators, and thus could be any size
+  - trait need to work with all possible implementators, and thus could be any size
   - rust let you bind `Sized` to a trait
     - won't able to use it to form a trait object later
   ``` rust
      trait Foo { }
      trait Bar: Sized { }